cwcyau/hdruk-roche-summer-school/README.md

 As part of the summer school, participants will have an opportunity to submit follow-on work for competitive internships made exclusively available by Roche.

+## How much will it cost me to attend?

+Thanks to sponsorship by Roche and support from Health Data Research UK, we have made the event *almost* completely free.

+There is no cost for tuition and accommodation for the event but participants will need to cover their own transport and some meals.

+However, as we have experienced last-minute drop-outs in the past, we will be charging participants a registration fee of £100.

 ## Who should apply?

 The participants are expected to: